Best starting classes to use in Elden Ring

 • Best Weapons: Greatswords and Colossal Weapons

-The Vagabond is believed to be the best starting class in the game.
-This class provides a great starting framework for players looking to get up in the enemy’s face with melee combat.
+The Vagabond provides a great starting framework for players looking to get up in the enemy’s face with melee combat.
 With the highest starting Vigor of any starting class at 15 and the lowest Arcane stat at seven, this class is one of the most optimal classes for melee players.
-This is because the lowest attributes are ones melee users will not use (Intelligence, Faith, and Arcane).
+This is because the lowest attributes are ones melee users don’t use (Intelligence, Faith, and Arcane)—though, these stats aren’t low enough that you can’t pivot to a caster or hybrid build over time.

 Best starting melee classes to use in Elden Ring